 When your child is 18 months old, it is recommended they have three age-specific vaccines: MMRV, DTPa and Hib.
 MMRV strengthens their immunity to measles, mumps and rubella and protects them from varicella (chickenpox).
 DTPa strengthens their immunity to diphtheria, tetanus and pertussis.
-Hib vaccine strengthens their immunity to Hib.
+Hib vaccine strengthens their immunity to Haemophilus influenzae type b (Hib).
 It is also recommended that your child gets an influenza vaccine every year before the influenza season.
 These vaccines are given as needles, usually in your child’s arm.

 What diseases do the vaccines protect children against?

 Three age-specific vaccines are recommended for children when they are 18 months old.
 The technical names for the vaccines are:

 - combined DTPa vaccine, which strengthens children’s immunity to diphtheria, tetanus and pertussis

 - combined MMRV vaccine, which strengthens children’s immunity to measles, mumps and rubella, and protects them from varicella (chickenpox)

 - Hib vaccine, which strengthens children's immunity to Haemophilus influenzae type b (Hib).